mrtgm/notion-gcal-sync/README.md

 The title of the event in Google Calendar enclosed in `[]` will be treated as tag in Notion.
 For example, `[Me]` will be treated as `Me`.
 If the event has tag `Me`, the event will be created as private.

+## Milestone

+If the event in Notion has `Milestone` checked, the event will be created as all day event in Google Calendar.

 ## Caveats